krisrs1128/BIRSBIO2020.scProteomics.embeddings/README.md

 ```

 and then navigate to [localhost:8787](localhost:8787) and enter username =
 rstudio and password = your password.
+In the console, install all dependencies
+using `remotes::install_deps(dependencies = TRUE, repos = BiocManager::repositories())`.
-You can then browse to the vignettes
-folder and run all associated analysis.
+Then, you can then browse to the vignettes folder and run all the analysis on
+this site.